rexresearch.com

 practice the present invention.
 Nonetheless, it is contemplated

-that arginine is a limiting nutrient for L-arginine biosynthesis-
+that arginine is a limiting nutrient for L-arginine

-deficient streptococci growing as single-species colonies in
+biosynthesis- deficient streptococci growing as single-species

-elevated amounts of L-arginine.
+by adding elevated amounts of L-arginine.

 Arginine catabolism in biofilms.